perit-dincer/perit-dincer/README.md

-I am Perit Dinçer, and I am a freshman studying Computer Engineering at Bilkent University.
+I am Perit Dinçer, and I am a 3rd year studying Computer Engineering at Bilkent University.
 I plan to use this GitHub page both for personal and academic projects in the future, and hopefully in my professional career after that.